TaraRhoseyn/TaraRhoseyn/README.md

 ### Hey 👋 I'm Tara

-I currently work in the public sector.
-I'm passionate about frontend dev, digital transformation and accessibility.
+I'm a Digital Programme Manager working in the Welsh public sector.
+I'm passionate about product, frontend, digital transformation and accessibility.

 ### ⚒️ Skills